Free AWS Certified Security - Specialty (SCS-C03) Practice Questions

 - Detective can correlate events across different AWS accounts in the same behavior graph.

-- Detective requires CloudWatch Logs agent to be installed on EC2 instances to correlate system events.
+- Detective requires the CloudWatch Logs agent on EC2 instances to ingest operating system events into the behavior graph for correlation.

 - Detective automatically correlates VPC Flow Logs with CloudTrail events, linking network connections to the API calls that initiated them.